yashaskaram/csharp-razor-task-tracking/TASKS.md

 Inside the constructor, assign the `context` parameter to the `_context` field so it can be used throughout the class.

 ### Creating the Tasks Property
-At the top of the class, create a `public` property called `Tasks` with a type `List<Task>` to a hold the list of tasks that will display.
+At the top of the class, create a `public` property called `Tasks` with a type `IEnumerable<Task>` to a hold the list of tasks that will display.

 ### Retrieving the Tasks
 Inside of the `OnGet` method, use `_context.Tasks` to retrieve all of the tasks and assign them to the Tasks property.